 Neither Sibelga nor your supplier can see what you consume per device or your lifestyle, such as whether you cook or take a shower.

-3. When are your consumption data read?
+3. How often are your consumption data read?

 If you have given permission to read your data remotely, this is done once a day.
 In case of communication problems with the meter, this may be done several times a day.